 “That’s a symphony in a sandwich” is how Anthony Bourdain described the most famous Vietnamese sandwich called the Bánh Mì.

 If you’re planning on traveling to Vietnam, the one sandwich you will hear about and will not want to miss is the Bánh Mì.
-This iconic sandwich has been consistently ranked as one of the best sandwiches in the world.
+This famous Vietnamese sandwich has been consistently ranked as one of the world’s best sandwich.

 On our quest for authentic food in Vietnam, we absolutely fell in love with the bánh mì sandwich.
 Beyond the delicious flavors, we liked this sandwich for two different reasons.